mayainsitu/S2DataProcessing/README.md

 # S2DataProcessing

 ## Goal of this repository:
-- Atmospheric correction of sentinel L1C images to create L2A products. (*Complete!*)
+- Atmospheric correction and cloud removal of Sentinel L1C images to create L2A products. (*Complete!*)
-- Monthly composites of these L2A products (*In Progress*)
+- Monthly composites of cloud-free L2A products (*In Progress*)
 - Time series analysis of pixels from the monthly composites (study site VS similar pixels nearby -- *In Progress*)

 Separate notebooks for each goal?
 And separate environments?